Authentication and authorization

 two_factor_required

-When you pass a method name to the two_factor_filter parameter you are telling py4web to call that method to determine whether or not this login should be use or bypass two factor authentication.
+When you pass a method name to the two_factor_required parameter you are telling py4web to call that method to determine whether or not this login should be use or bypass two factor authentication.
 If your method returns True, then this login requires two factor.
 If it returns False, two factor authentication is bypassed for this login.

-Sample two_factor_filter method
+Sample two_factor_required method

 This example shows how to allow users that are on a specific network.